vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 XTerm
 ^^^^^

 One of the simplest forms of reverse shell is an xterm session.
-The following command should be run on the server.
+The following command should be run on the victim server.
 It will try to connect back to you (10.0.0.1) on TCP port 6001.

 .. code-block :: bash